This article will review the structure of a compound microscope and explain to you how each part works to give us the magnification images.

 [In this figure] The structure of objective lenses.

 The most important imaging component in the optical microscope is the objective.
-The current objective is a complex multi-lens assembly that has a great power to focus light waves.
+The current objective is a complex multi-lens assembly that has great power to focus light waves.

 Photo credit: Zeiss.